November 11, 2024

 Virginia Woolf famously called George Eliot's Middlemarch (1871-1872) "one of the few English novels written for grownup people."
 One of the aspects of the novel that makes it "grownup" is the constant negotiation with conflict and community it presents.
 The characters consistently grapple with feelings of otherness as they strive to communicate and grow.
 This does not lead to happy resolutions for all, but it does provide a wealth of cultural encounters; through these Eliot can offer a philosophical commentary on her own society and expose the failures and struggles she sees in her present day.

-This event is sponsored by the Future of the Humanities Project and the Georgetown Humanities Initiative at Georgetown University with Blackfriars Hall, Oxford.
+This event was sponsored by the Future of the Humanities Project and the Georgetown Humanities Initiative at Georgetown University with Blackfriars Hall, Oxford.
 It is part of the series Cultural Encounters: Books that Have Made a Difference.

 Participants